 Currently, many of the unfair practices that we are seeing aren't happening on the front end, but the back end, with fraudulent or deceptive services aimed at helping students "manage" their student loan debt.

 Another deceptive practice is private companies using government-like website names to make borrowers think that they are using a government site.
-In fact, this practice got so out of control that President Obama had to issue an executive order trademarking VA (Veterans Administration) and GI Bill®.
+In fact, this practice got so out of control that, while in office, President Obama had to issue an executive order trademarking VA (Veterans Administration) and GI Bill®.
 Be sure ANY website you are using regarding your federal student loans has a .gov URL.

 Finally, we have seen some for-profit schools offering "institutional" (or internal) loans in the past.
 In fact, the PEAKS program from ITT Tech is under some pretty serious federal scrutiny, with the Security and Exchange Commission and the Consumer Financial Protection Bureau filing suits alleging that the loan program defrauded investors by hiding losses.
 If you are considering a for-profit school, or any school that tries to sell you on an internal loan program, reconsider.